behnamasadi/cpp_tutorials/docs/vcpkg.md

   - Use `VCPKG_TARGET_ARCHITECTURE` when you need to specify just the CPU architecture.
   - Use `VCPKG_TARGET_TRIPLET` when you need to specify a complete build environment, ensuring that all aspects of the target platform are correctly configured.

-### Example in Practice
+Example in Practice:

 Imagine you want to build a library for a 64-bit Windows system using static linkage:

 - **VCPKG_TARGET_ARCHITECTURE**: You would set this to `x64`.
 - **VCPKG_TARGET_TRIPLET**: You would set this to `x64-windows-static`.

-In this case, the triplet fully defines the build environment, while the architecture alone does not provide enough information to configure the build correctly.

-# Building Dependencies with Your CMakeLists.txt
+# Adding vcpkg toolchain to Your CMakeLists.txt

-Now add the following to your CMakeLists
+Add the following to your CMakeLists
 ```
 cmake_minimum_required(VERSION 3.16.3)